Healthcare of Ontario Pension Plan Trust Fund Sells 37,165 Shares of Enovis Co. (NYSE:ENOV)

-Healthcare of Ontario Pension Plan Trust Fund cut its position in shares of Enovis Co.
-(NYSE:ENOV – Get Rating) by 76.0% in the third quarter, according to the company in its most recent disclosure with the SEC.
+Healthcare of Ontario Pension Plan Trust Fund cut its position in Enovis Co.
+(NYSE:ENOV – Get Rating) by 76.0% in the third quarter, according to its most recent Form 13F filing with the SEC.
 The institutional investor owned 11,758 shares of the company’s stock after selling 37,165 shares during the quarter.
-Healthcare of Ontario Pension Plan Trust Fund’s holdings in Enovis were worth $542,000 as of its most recent SEC filing.
+Healthcare of Ontario Pension Plan Trust Fund’s holdings in Enovis were worth $542,000 at the end of the most recent reporting period.

-A number of other hedge funds have also modified their holdings of the company.
-Texas Permanent School Fund grew its holdings in shares of Enovis by 0.7% during the third quarter.
-Texas Permanent School Fund now owns 34,213 shares of the company’s stock worth $1,576,000 after buying an additional 237 shares in the last quarter.
-Keeley Teton Advisors LLC grew its stake in Enovis by 3.5% in the third quarter.
-Keeley Teton Advisors LLC now owns 11,790 shares of the company’s stock valued at $543,000 after purchasing an additional 394 shares in the last quarter.
-Treasurer of the State of North Carolina grew its stake in Enovis by 1.8% in the third quarter.
-Treasurer of the State of North Carolina now owns 22,292 shares of the company’s stock valued at $1,027,000 after purchasing an additional 400 shares in the last quarter.
-SG Americas Securities LLC grew its stake in Enovis by 1.9% in the third quarter.
-SG Americas Securities LLC now owns 21,654 shares of the company’s stock valued at $998,000 after purchasing an additional 413 shares in the last quarter.
-Finally, Retirement Systems of Alabama grew its stake in Enovis by 0.7% in the third quarter.
-Retirement Systems of Alabama now owns 62,361 shares of the company’s stock valued at $2,873,000 after purchasing an additional 436 shares in the last quarter.
+A number of other large investors have also added to or reduced their stakes in the company.
+Prudential PLC bought a new position in Enovis in the third quarter worth about $539,000.
+Oppenheimer Asset Management Inc. raised its holdings in Enovis by 25.6% in the third quarter.
+Oppenheimer Asset Management Inc. now owns 9,402 shares of the company’s stock worth $433,000 after purchasing an additional 1,915 shares in the last quarter.
+Envestnet Asset Management Inc. raised its holdings in Enovis by 6.4% in the third quarter.
+Envestnet Asset Management Inc. now owns 12,700 shares of the company’s stock worth $585,000 after purchasing an additional 763 shares in the last quarter.
+King Luther Capital Management Corp increased its holdings in shares of Enovis by 32.5% during the third quarter.
+King Luther Capital Management Corp now owns 88,582 shares of the company’s stock valued at $4,081,000 after acquiring an additional 21,733 shares in the last quarter.
+Finally, Credit Suisse AG increased its holdings in shares of Enovis by 8.4% during the third quarter.
+Credit Suisse AG now owns 41,949 shares of the company’s stock valued at $1,932,000 after acquiring an additional 3,247 shares in the last quarter.
 96.73% of the stock is currently owned by institutional investors.

 Analyst Upgrades and Downgrades